War in Donbas: September 2014 Minsk ceasefire agreement

 The ceasefire was broken multiple times on the night of 6–7 September, and into the day on 7 September.
 These violations resulted in the deaths of four Ukrainian soldiers, whilst 29 were injured.
 Heavy shelling by the insurgents was reported on the eastern outskirts of Mariupol, and OSCE monitors said that the Ukrainian government had fired rockets from Donetsk International Airport.
 The OSCE said that these breaches of the agreement would not cause the ceasefire to collapse.
 Ukrainian president Petro Poroshenko said on 10 September that "70% of Russian troops have been moved back across the border", and also added that this action gave him "hope that the peace initiatives have good prospects".

 Ceasefire violations continued, however.
-In line with the Minsk Protocol, OSCE monitors said that they observed a prisoner exchange near Avdiivka at 03:40 on 12 September.
-Ukrainian forces released 31 DPR insurgents, whilst DPR forces released 37 Ukrainian soldiers.
+In line with the Minsk Protocol, OSCE monitors said that they observed a prisoner exchange near Avdiivka on 12 September.
 OSCE monitors documented violations of the Minsk Protocol in numerous areas of Donetsk Oblast from 13 to 15 September.
-These areas included Makiivka, Telmanove, Debaltseve, Petrovske, near Mariupol, Yasynuvata, and Donetsk International Airport, all of which saw intense fighting.
 Two of the armoured vehicles that the monitors were travelling in were struck by shrapnel, rendering one of the vehicles inoperable and forcing the monitors to retreat.

 According to the monitors, troop and equipment movements were being carried out by both DPR and Ukrainian forces.
 They also said that there were "command and control issues" amongst both parties to the conflict.
-A visit by the monitors to Luhansk International Airport took place on 20 September.
-They said that the airport was "completely destroyed", and entirely unusable.
 Ukrainian president Petro Poroshenko said on 21 September that the Armed Forces of Ukraine lost between 60% and 65% of its total active equipment over the course of the war.